goldim/qxl.themedemo/README.md

-# qxl.themedemo
+# ThemeDemo
 Theme Demo Browser is a extended version of Widgetbrowser.
+Initially it was developed by Norbert Schröder.
 This application has next subapplications:
  - Calculator
  - Color Picker